sanpii/elephantry-site/content/documentation/quickstart/index.md

     }
 }
 ```

+> If you use the `model` attribute to generate the `Model` implementation, you
+> should add a `virtual` attribute to exclude this column from queries.

 Ok, it’s a simple query because we retreive only one department per employee,
 but a department can have a parent!
 Why don’t you retreive its hierarchie?
 The